sam-ludlow/mame-ao/README.md

 For example __.export mr C:\My MAME ROMs__

 Type can be:
-- MR – Machine ROM (only one currently supported)
+- MR : Machine ROM
-- MD – Machine DISK
+- MD : Machine DISK
-- SR – Software ROM
+- SR : Software ROM
-- SD – Software DISK
+- SD : Software DISK
+- \* : Everything

-Everything it can will be exported to the specified directory.
+Everything it can will be exported to the specified directory, based on the current MAME version.

 Machine ROMs will be in split-set format (separate parent ZIP & child diff ZIPs).
 If anything is missing the ZIP will not be created.

+Machine DISKs that exist in a parent machine will not be exported, as the file would be duplicated.

 A HTML report will be created containing details of the export.